Figure 8 your bridle and tidy up your tack room

 First of all, why bother?
 Seems like an extra step that takes up time!
+Most of the time it doesn’t matter if you figure 8 your bridle, but for cramped spaces and clumsy humans, it may be worth it.

 - Figure 8 your bridle for safety.
 Nothing says “falling into a poop pile after tripping on reins” like having an unruly bridle in your arms.